 Allie Costa is a Los Angeles-based actress working in film, TV, theatre, and voiceover.
 She can usually be found on a set, in a theatre, or in a secondhand bookstore.
 She always has energy to burn and a song to sing.
 When not performing the works of others, she's writing her own.
 Occasionally, she sleeps.

-• Femme Noir, written by Allie Costa, will have its world premiere in Los Angeles this November.
-Set in 1944 and inspired by classic noir stories such as Double Indemnity, this one-act play revolves around a female private investigator hired by a notorious playboy to solve a murder.
-The show will run November 6th-9th at the Miles Memorial Playhouse in Santa Monica.
-Directed by Ricka Fisher and produced by Green Light Productions.
-For more information on all four of the plays selected for GLO 2014, please visit greenlightproductions.org and read the press release at BroadwayWorld.
+• Femme Noir, written by Allie Costa, had its world premiere at the Miles Memorial Playhouse in Santa Monica.
+In the vein of classic noir such as Double Indemnity, the play follows a female private investigator hired by a notorious playboy to solve a murder in 1944.
+Femme Noir featured Maria Tomas, Darren Hayes, Sheila Daley, Phoebe Kuhlman, and Laura Michl, directed by Ricka Fisher, produced by Green Light Productions as part of GLO 2014.
+The run was completely sold out.
+For more information on all of the plays selected for GLO 2014, read the press release at BroadwayWorld.

 • Allie performed in readings of winning screenplays at the Broad Humor Film Festival.

-• Allie participated in a reading of the new musical Fentor.
+• Allie participated in a reading of the musical Fentor.

 • Tofurkey Day had a reading at Drama West in Los Angeles.

-• Tofurkey Day had a reading at The Alexandra in Chatham, UK as part of She Writes, produced by 17 Percent.
+• Tofurkey Day had a reading in the UK as part of She Writes, produced by 17 Percent.
+Allie is the first international writer to be selected by the organization.

 • Allie is currently appearing in Hi-Tech Hijack, a cycle of three musical comedies dealing with life in the digital age.
 She plays:

-• This Used to Be My Playground, one of Allie's original plays, was selected for 100 Minutes of Genderless Plays and had a reading at Play Club West.
+• Allie's comedy This Used to Be My Playground was selected for 100 Minutes of Genderless Plays and had a reading at Play Club West in Hollywood.

 • Allie performed at the 4x10 Cabaret, produced by New Musicals Inc.